Hamsik2rang/IOCP/README.md

 * Echo Server --- Implemented.
 * Log In --- In progress..
 * Make Chatting Room --- In progress...
-* Save User info and chatting info using Database(Redis) --- In progress...
+* Save User info and chatting info using DB --- In progress...
 * To be added...